A self-guided tour of the public sculptures in the UNSW Art Collection

 The artist drew inspiration from both the natural plantings and the architectural geometry of the surrounding environment to propose a simple yet powerful statement for the site.
 Oliver foresaw that an appealing tension could be introduced to the entire precinct by juxtaposing the gravitational pull to earth and circular movement of a sphere, against the soaring lift of the Scientia's glass wings.

-The sculpture was created using marine grade copper alloy rods brazed into position over a mould, following an interlocking vein structure that creates the spiralling effect from pole to pole.
-This sense of movement continues as the viewer passes and the opposing sides revolve against one another, suggesting a gentle rotation and truly, a globe for International Square.
+The sculpture was created using marine grade, copper-alloy rods brazed into position over a mould, following an interlocking vein structure that creates the spiralling effect from pole to pole.
+This sense of movement continues as the viewer passes and the opposing sides appear to revolve against one another, suggesting a gentle rotation and truly, a globe for International Square.